-Daily Stand Up meetings will help you to kick start your day and connect with your team.
+Daily Stand Up meetings will help you to kick-start your day and connect with your team.

 Stand Up is a short event where each of your team members “stands up” and shares status updates on their progress and what tasks they’re working on.
-This Agile ceremony assists teams keeping people on task, identifying any setbacks, and keeping things moving forward.
+This Agile ceremony assists teams in keeping people on task, identifying any setbacks, and keeping things moving forward.

 3. Eliminating unnecessary meetings

 When your schedule is packed with numerous meetings, it’s hard to get things done quickly and efficiently.
 Moreover, many of them are unnecessary.
 That is why it is recommended to eliminate or reframe unnecessary meetings.

 Best Practices for Distributed Agile Teams

 Remote Agile is neither complex nor chaotic.
 There are reliable practices distributed teams should use without the necessity to discover continents.
 Here they are:

 Keep sessions short

 It is better to reduce the session length to 2-hour blocks per day and use frequent breaks.
 No one can effectively follow more than 3-4 hours of online sessions per day.

 Any efficient meeting requires an equal distribution of airtime and bandwidth among team members.